Back to recent surveys

 RPSA Level 3 Building SurveyPoynton, Stockport6 min read

-Level 3 Survey – Poynton, Stockport
+Case Study: Level 3 Survey – Poynton, Stockport

 This recent Level 3 Building Survey in Poynton, Stockport related to a significantly extended single-storey bungalow.
 Overall, the property appeared to be in fair to good condition for its type and age, but the inspection identified several important issues for the buyer to consider, including a significant roof covering defect, minor signs of structural movement, drainage concerns and further checks around services and external elements.